deartc/FitBitLit/README.md

 Colab should automatically run.
 Tableau can be accessed by clicking on the tableau link.

 Category 1: Python Programming Basics:
 I built a conversion tool that satisfies the requirement of calculating and displaying data based on an external factor.
 I used the current date, and then displayed how many days remaining until some future date.
 I used the days until the Kentucky Derby Festival MiniMarathon/Marathon because those are conventional times for a person to monitor exercise progress.
-I wanted to use that also in the second requirement (a calorie counter).

 I satisfied the requirement of creating a dictionary or list, populating it with several values, retrieving at least one value, and using it in your program.
 I created a dictionary that lists lower calorie exercises.
 The second dictionary had higher calorie exercise.
 I then had an intersection of the dictionaries of intermediate calorie exercises.
 I used this dictionary later in the program.
 .